supahcraig/redpanda_basics/DR/Shadowing/via_RPK.md

 * remove the tls pem settings unless you happen to need them
 * `scram_configuration`
   * `username` is the username of your sasl user _on the source cluster_
   * `password` is slightly confusing.
 It actually needs a secret name, not an actual scram password.
-The secret must exist on the SHADOW cluster, and the value of the secret is the password of your sasl user _on the source cluster_.
+The secret must exist on the SHADOW cluster, and the value of the secret is the password of your sasl user _on the source cluster_
-* Then set whichever filters you would like
+* Then set whichever filters you would like for topics & consumer groups
+* The existence of the

 ```yaml
 name: sample-shadow-link